Current affairs (noun) Definition: Events of political or social interest and importance happening in the world at the present time.

 Event (noun) Definition: A thing that happens or takes place, especially one of importance

-News of the recent devastating hurricanes, earthquakes, wildfires and floods that wreak havoc on our world fill our news feed and reports every day.
+Devastating hurricanes, earthquakes, wildfires and floods wreak havoc on our world and fill our news feed and reports.
 There are threats, attacks and wars loom.
 People riot and protest and terrorists cause death and destruction.
 New presidents and world leaders are elected.
+Countries and politics change.
 Heroes save lives and humanitarian aid rescues those in distress.
 This is current affairs.

 It is good to keep a record of current affairs, natural disasters and other major events happening around the world.
 By regularly taking note of current affairs, your children will significantly enrich their general knowledge.
 By placing world news, extreme weather disturbances, disasters and major events onto a map your children will form meaningful connections to their Geography, History and Social Studies lessons.

-Simply use my maps, flags and blank calendar page download (found on my Packages Page), or clip news articles to a bulletin board or onto a map each week.
+Simply use my maps, flags and blank calendar page download found on my Packages Page), or simply clip news articles and photos to a bulletin board or onto a map each week.

-This brand new 20-page Package download includes ~
+This brand new 19-page Package download includes ~

 - world maps